TheBraveByte/mail-app/test.md

 }
 ```

-Now that we've discussed the functionality implemented in the _tools_ package let's create the methods for handling HTTP requests.
+Now that you've understood the functionality implemented in the _tools_ package let's create the methods for handling HTTP requests.

 ### Creating Handler Method to Process HTTP